HugoMelchers/neural-closure-models/readme.md

 ## Installation

+0. Before cloning this repo, install [Git LFS](https://git-lfs.github.com/).
+    This way, the down-sampled training data for the neural networks (~60MB) will be included in the repo.
 1. Install [Julia](https://julialang.org/downloads/).
     This software was run with Julia version 1.7.3, although other 1.7.x versions should also work.
 2. Install dependencies by launching `julia` in this folder: